How to Overcome Mediocrity and Finally Stand Out in Life

 You Don’t Need to Become Famous to Escape Mediocrity

-This is an important point to keep in mind.
+This is an important point to remember.

-Overcoming mediocrity doesn’t mean you have to become:
+Learning to overcome mediocrity doesn’t mean you have to become:

 - Rich